Zesty Tempeh Nachos

 Instructions

 • Preheat the oven to 325°.
 Lay out your tortilla chips in a flat layer on a baking tray.
 Sprinkle with about half of your shredded cheese and set aside.
-Add your finely chopped tomato, red onion and serrano to a small bowl and squeeze the juice of 1 lime over the top.
-Season with salt and pepper.
+Chop your tomato, red onion and serrano and combine in a small bowl.
+Squeeze a couple drops of lime juice over the mixture and season with salt and pepper.
 Set aside.

-• Heat a skillet to medium and add 1 tbsp olive oil.
+• Heat a skillet to medium and add 1 tbsp coconut oil.
 Allow oil to heat for 30 seconds then add your crumbled tempeh to the skillet.
-Add the taco seasoning and saute for about 5 minutes until thorougly combined and heated through.
-Turn off heat and squeeze the juice of one lime onto the tempeh.
+Toss in the hot oil to coat.
+Sprinkle the taco seasoning over the tempeh and continue to toss to get it evenly coated.
+Cook for about a minute until the tempeh is heated through.
+Turn off heat and squeeze the juice of 1-2 limes onto the tempeh.
+Use enough to make it look a little wet.

-• Spread your tempeh out across your tortilla chips and then add the remaining cheese in an even layer.
+• Remove the skillet from the stove and use a spatula to spread the tempeh out across your tortilla chips.
+Sprinkle with the remaining cheese in an even layer.
 Bake for 10 minutes.

-• Remove baking sheet from oven and top with tomato mixture, avocado, sour cream and fresh cilantro.
-Squeeze some fresh lime juice over the top to finish and serve.
+• Remove baking sheet from oven.
+Working quickly so the nachos stay hot, top evenly with tomato mixture, chopped avocado, sour cream and fresh cilantro.
+Squeeze some more fresh lime juice over the top to finish and serve immediately.

 Notes